reiryuki/Hi-Res-Audio-Enabler-Magisk-Module/README.md

 - Delete /data/adb/modules/HiResAudio folder via recovery if you facing bootloop.

 ## Bug Report
 - There is no fix.
-Only ROM and device compatibility.
+Only device compatibility.

 ## Thanks for Donations
 - https://t.me/androidryukimodsdiscussions/2619